-- *I recommend softening the butter about halfway just so the cookies don't spread very much while baking (also ungreased cookie sheets and not whipping the butter until it's pale helps with this).
-There should make an indentation in the butter when pressed with your thumb but shouldn't be as soft as room temperature butter.
+- I recommend softening the butter about halfway just so the cookies don't spread very much while baking.
+It should make an indentation in the butter when pressed with your thumb but shouldn't be as soft as room temperature butter.

 - Recipe source: adapted from Crazy for Crust and Nestle